Carrara Stadium: Cricket

 The Gold Coast District Cricket Club was formed in 1990 and shared tenancy of Carrara Stadium with the Brisbane Bears.
 They would continue to be based at Carrara until 1993 when they moved to Robina.
 The stadium hosted an international cricket match between Queensland and England in January 1991.
 Controversy fell over the ground when touring English players David Gower and John Morris chose to go for a joy-ride in two Tiger moth biplanes without telling the England team management and buzzed the stadium in the middle of play.
 Gower and Morris also posed for press photographs with the plane later that afternoon.
 Both players were subsequently fined £1000 for the prank, a penalty that could have been steeper had Gower elected to release the water bombs he had prepared.
 Carrara also played host to a 50-over match between Queensland and the West Indies on 1 January 1992, which the visitors won by 7 wickets.

 Carrara hosted its first international cricket match since redevelopment on 17 November 2018 with Australia taking on South Africa in a Twenty20 match in front of 12,866 spectators.
 Carrara hosted three games during the 2018–19 Big Bash League season, two of those games hosted by the Brisbane Heat and the other game hosted by the Melbourne Stars.
-The record cricket crowd was set on New Years Day in 2020 when the Brisbane Heat lost to the Perth Scorchers in front of 20,135 spectators.
 The stadium remains a potential future home ground for a Gold Coast-based Big Bash League side that enters the competition.

-Carrara is scheduled to host the first one-day international in 2021/22 season when Australia takes on England.
+Carrara Stadium was selected to host all Brisbane Heat home finals in the 2023-2024 Big Bash League season.
+The first final (The Qualifier) is set to be hosted at Carrara with another to be played on the 22nd (The Challenger).
+This is due to the Australia vs West Indies test match being hosted at The Gabba.
+The Qualifier final against the Sydney Sixers attracted a Gold Coast cricket record crowd of 20,191 spectators.